Skip to content

 2. News

-3. Governments at UN call for action on air pollution as driver of ill health
+3. UN General Assembly calls for action on air pollution as driver of ill health

-Governments at UN call for action on air pollution as driver of ill health
+UN General Assembly calls for action on air pollution as driver of ill health

-Air pollution’s impact as major driver of poor health is affirmed by heads of state and government during the UN General Assembly’s High-Level Meeting on non-communicable diseases.
-But the declaration still has to be formally approved.
-It also fails to endorse existing targets to reduce air quality-related deaths, despite evidence that clean air action is affordable and achievable.
+Air pollution’s impact as major driver of poor health is officially recognised in historic UN declaration.
+The formal approval follows calls by heads of state and government during the UN General Assembly’s High-Level Meeting on non-communicable diseases in September.
+But it fails to endorse the existing WHO target to halve air pollution-related deaths, despite evidence that clean air action is affordable and achievable.

-At the High-Level Meeting in New York, Heads of State and Government “strongly reaffirmed” the global goal to reduce premature deaths from non-communicable diseases (NCDs) by one-third by 2030.
+The UN has endorsed a global goal to reduce premature deaths from non-communicable diseases (NCDs) by one-third by 2030.
 The declaration highlights air pollution as a major driver of NCDs and calls for action across highly-polluting sectors.
-The declaration now needs to be formally approved at the general assembly next month.
+This formal endorsement by the UN General Assembly follows the High-Level Meeting in New York in September.

 NCDs, which are caused and exacerbated by air pollution, include the world’s biggest causes of death and drivers of healthcare costs, such as cardiovascular disease, stroke, lung disease, cancer and dementia.
 Evidence from the Lancet shows that poor air quality is the largest risk factor for premature death and disease globally.